Visualization of Skyrmion-Superconducting Vortex Pairs in a Chiral-Magnet-Superconductor Heterostructure

-We have designed a kind of chiral magnet-superconductor heterostructure (MIS) of \\ [CoFeB/Ir/Ta]$_7$/Nb on Si substrate.
+We have designed a kind of chiral magnet-superconductor heterostructure (MIS) of [Ta/Ir/CoFeB/MgO]$_7$/Nb on Si substrate \cite{sm}.
 The proximity effect has been suppressed by inserting an insulator layer between the chiral magnet and superconductor, so that skyrmion and vortex interact via stray field only.
 It is found that in our heterostructures, Néel-type skyrmions can be stabilized at zero field after their nucleation at high fields.
 Formation of SVPs has been directly observed by magnetic force microscopy (MFM).
-When a negative magnetic field is applied, the superconducting vortices prefer to locate at the centers of the skyrmions, forming SVPs with enlarged radius.
-While in a positive field, superconducting vortices are expelled away from skyrmions.
-The distance between SVPs is large so that each SVP can be considered as isolated one.
-Such isolated SVPs can be an ideal platform to explore Majorana zero mode for topological computation.
+When a negative magnetic field is applied, the superconducting vortices prefer to locate at the centers of the skyrmions, forming SVPs with enlarged radii.
+While in a positive field, superconducting vortices are expelled away from the skyrmions.
+Such isolated SVPs can be an ideal platform to explore Majorana zero mode for topological computation as well as applications based on the manipulation of skyrmions.